hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 * `.r:*` - this allows anybody to access the objects in the container
 * `.rlistings` - this allows anybody to list the contents of a container

-To allow anybody to both list objects in a container and access the objects themselves, use both values separated by a ','.
-For example, if you want to allows anybody complete read access to a container, set the X-Container-Read request header as follows:
+To allow anybody to both list objects in a container and access the objects, use both values separated by a ','.
+For example, if you want to allow anybody complete read access to a container, set the X-Container-Read request header as follows:

     X-Container-Read: .r:*,.rlistings

-> Note: the '.r' in the ACL value is named for 'referrer' -- not 'read'
+> Note: the `.r` in the ACL value is named for 'referrer' -- not 'read'

-> Note: the '*' in the ACL value is a literal '*'; it does not mean that user or hostnames can be specified in this piece of the ACL string.
+> Note: the `*` in the ACL value is a literal `*`; it does not mean that user or hostnames can be specified in this piece of the ACL string.

 ### 2.6.4 <a id="cross_tenant_acls"></a>Cross-tenant Access Control Lists